Black Hippy: Disbandment and one-time reunion (2022–2024)

 In February 2022, in an interview with Mic, TDE president Terrance "Punch" Henderson confirmed the disbandment of Black Hippy.
 According to him, member Kendrick Lamar's departure from the imprint was what signaled the end of the group after nearly 14 years of activity.
 He stated: "We definitely wanted to do a Black Hippy album.
 But it was such a learning experience for us, everything was new.
 The timing never really panned out.
 When one guy would be recording his album, another guy would be on tour.
 Everybody was never in the same timeframe.
 So we didn't want to hold back; we wanted to keep going and just push further into their individual careers.
 In hindsight, I wish I would've pushed the Black Hippy album more.
 That was always my goal, personally.
 You would have to ask everybody individually to see if that's what their goal was."

 Black Hippy reunited only once on June 19, 2024, at Lamar's The Pop Out: Ken & Friends concert, performing "Money Trees", "Win", "King's Dead", "6:16 in LA", "Collard Greens", "That Part", and "King Kunta".
 On November 22, 2024, Kendrick Lamar released his sixth studio album, GNX, which included the track, "heart pt.
 6" (the sixth installment of Lamar's "Heart" series).
 On the track, he confirmed that he was the cause of the end of Black Hippy.
 He furthermore claims that his creative differences with the group were what caused them to go their separate ways.

+A leaked song, featuring Kendrick Lamar, Jay Rock, Ab-Soul, Punch, Isaiah Rashad, SZA, and Lance Skiiiwalker, allegedly called both "Just Like" and "Heroin", was produced by Thundercat and recorded around 2016–2018, supposedly to be for a Black Hippy album.